Taxation is the way to go – Sheik Aremeyaw Shaibu

 Source: mynewsgh.com

-Sheik Aremeyaw Shaib;s comments come in response to a statement issued by the Ghana Revenue Authority (GRA) on its intention to expand the country's tax net.
+Sheik Aremeyaw Shaibu's comments come in response to a statement issued by the Ghana Revenue Authority (GRA) on its intention to expand the tax net of the country.

-“The Ghana Revenue Authority (GRA) reminds the general public of its Informant Award Scheme to reward individuals who provide information that lead to the recovery of taxes,” the statement said.
+“The Ghana Revenue Authority (GRA) reminds the general public of its Informant Award Scheme to reward individuals who provide information that leads to the recovery of taxes,” the statement said.

-The Ghana Revenue Authority in the statement promised a reward to scheme for people who will help them with information leading to recovery of taxes.
+The Ghana Revenue Authority in the statement promised a reward scheme for people who will help them with information leading to the recovery of taxes.

 However, speaking on GTV Sheik Aremeyaw categorically stated that “let’s Ghanaians be educated to know that tax is not a bad thing.
 We only have to expand the economy and get people doing some work so that they can be paying taxes”.